-Community groups are pitching their ideas to join forces with Partnership for the Public Good and its Community Agenda for 2026, looking to advance sustainability and equality in the region.
+Community groups are promoting their ideas featured on the 2026 Community Agenda for Partnership for the Public Good, looking to advance sustainability and equality in the region.

 The partnership can help partners gain the traction they need for change at a local or state level, PPG Interim Director Sarah Wooton said.